 Our top priorities were customer service, quality, and warranty.
 There is only a handful of manufactures that do not void the warranty if you live full time in your RV.
 If you can’t find this information out before purchasing your RV, please ask to see it in writing.
 I can’t stress this enough.
 Some dealers just don’t know.

-What features were important to us?
+What features were important to us when shopping?

 Bathroom storage ~ We walked through so many RV’s, and the standard RV’s had one tiny bathroom cabinet.
 When we walked into our Solitude 369RL I believe I heard angels singing.
-The bathroom cabinets were as deep as the shower, and took up the whole wall.
+The bathroom cabinets were as deep as the shower and took up the whole wall.
 And still, they then gave me drawers under my sink.

 All the things below we know we can add/take out/revamp.
 But if we could buy the perfect RV, these things would have been changed/added/removed.